Allan Seckel

 Allan Paul Seckel is a Canadian lawyer and government official.
 He serves in leadership positions with the BC Housing Management Commission, the Insurance Corporation of British Columbia (ICBC), Legal Aid BC, TransLink, and WorkSafeBC.
 He previously served as CEO of Doctors of BC and board chair of Covenant House Vancouver.

-Seckel oversaw the process of amalgamating BC's health colleges for the BC Ministry of Health under the Health Professions Act, and was subsequently appointed Public Chair of the resulting College of Complementary Health Professionals of British Columbia and College of Health and Care Professionals of British Columbia.
+Seckel oversaw the process of amalgamating British Columbia's health regulatory colleges for the BC Ministry of Health under the Health Professions Act, and was subsequently appointed Public Chair of the resulting College of Complementary Health Professionals of British Columbia and College of Health and Care Professionals of British Columbia.

 History

 Education

 Seckel received a Bachelor of Arts in economics and commerce from Simon Fraser University, subsequently studying law at the University of Victoria.
 He then attended Gonville & Caius College at the University of Cambridge as a Commonwealth Scholar.

 Career

 Seckel served as a law clerk to Chief Justice of Nathaniel Nemetz from 1983 to 1984 before beginning his practice as a litigation lawyer.
 Starting in 1998, Seckel began co-authoring an annual series called "BC Supreme Court Rules Annotated" published by Thomson Reuters.
 He then worked as Deputy Attorney General for British Columbia from 2003 to 2009, and was designated as Queen's Council before subsequently becoming Cabinet Secretary, head of the BC Public Service Agency, and Deputy Minister to Premier Gordon Campbell from 2009 to 2011.
 Seckel was dismissed from his position by incoming premier Christy Clark, receiving a $550,000 severance package.

 On June 7, 2011, Seckel registered as a lobbyist for the British Columbia Medical Association (BCMA), which later became Doctors of BC.
 He was announced as the new CEO of the BCMA on October 11, 2011, succeeding Mark Schonfeld, and taking over duties effective October 31, 2011.
 From June 2012 – June 2019, he served as a member of the Telus Vancouver and Coastal Community Board of the TELUS Friendly Future Foundation.

 In early 2014, the BCMA changed its name to Doctors of BC.
 According to Seckel, this was done to address public confusion about the organization's existence and its acronym.

 Seckel was a member of the Deputy Minister Advisory Panel on Criminal Legal Aid for the Department of Justice Canada from 2013 to 2014.
 From May 2017 – June 2018, Seckel served as Chair of the Mobility Pricing Independent Commission for TransLink and the Metro Vancouver Mayors’ Council on Regional Transportation.